Quantum Steenrod operations of symplectic resolutions: Background and Results

 In Section 3 we focus on the example of the Springer resolution $X = T^*(G/B)$ and show how the necessary compactness and transversality properties for the moduli spaces relevant for the definition of quantum Steenrod operations and shift operators can be established.

-In Section 4 we review the form and properties of the equivariant quantum connections of symplectic resolutions and their $p$-curvature.
-We also briefly introduce the theory of periodic pencils of flat connections of Etingof--Varchenko \cite{EV23}, in particular their structural result about the eigenvalues of the $p$-curvature for such connections.
+In Section 4 we review the specific properties of the equivariant quantum connections of symplectic resolutions and their $p$-curvature.
+We also briefly introduce the theory of periodic pencils of flat connections of Etingof--Varchenko \cite{EV23a}, in particular their structural result about the eigenvalues of the $p$-curvature for such connections.

 In Section 5 we prove the main theorem which establishes the equivalence of the $p$-curvature of (equivariant) quantum connections with the quantum Steenrod operations on divisor classes, verified for $X = T^*(G/B)$.
 We explain the key properties we use for $T^*(G/B)$ and how the method would apply to a larger class of examples.